 However, a recent publication by Bradbury, ARM et al (mAbs Volume 10 (2018) – Issue 4) provides compelling evidence that although hybridomas may be monoclonal they are not necessarily all monospecific.
 Indeed of 185 hybridomas tested, 59 (31.9%) were found to contain one or more additional productive heavy or light chain.
-This is significant as the expression of additional chains resulted in reduced quality of the antibodies when assessed by ELISA and IHC (reduced specificity, binding and signal to noise ratio).
-Indeed, the authors go on to advocate producing antibodies recombinantly to benefit from improved sensitivity and specificity, long term stability and improved reproducibility when working from a known sequence rather than a hybridoma.
+This is a significant finding as the expression of additional chains may resulted in reduced quality of the antibodies when assessed by ELISA and IHC.
+This include reduced specificity, binding and signal to noise ratio.
+Indeed, the authors go on to advocate producing antibodies recombinantly when working from a known sequence rather than a hybridoma.
+This way, antibodies will benefit from improved sensitivity and specificity, long term stability and improved reproducibility.

 Traditional methods for sequencing antibodies (RACE, V region PCR) typically rely on prior knowledge of the heavy (α, β, ε, γ or μ) and light chain (λ or κ) with the use of specific leader sequence primers.
-Next generation sequencing, such as that offered by Absolute Antibody, relies on random primers with no inherent bias and can be performed without prior knowledge of the expected heavy and light chains to identify all possible sequences.
-Once the sequences have been identified, different combinations of heavy and light chains can then be produced and tested at small scale to identify the pair with the desired characteristics.
+Next generation sequencing, such as that offered by Absolute Antibody, relies on random primers with no inherent bias.
+It can also be performed without prior knowledge of the expected heavy and light chains to identify all possible sequences.
+Once the sequences have been identified, different combinations of heavy and light chains can then be produced.
+After, combination could be tested at small scale to identify the pair with the desired characteristics.

 Sequencing of hybridomas is a prerequisite if you intend to switch to recombinant production or additional antibody engineering (changing species, isotype, subtype etc) as well as to secure the sequence in case of hybridoma loss.
 However, this research suggests that sequencing hybridomas is also important to identify any issues with hybridoma monospecificity which may affect antibody quality and reproducibility in the longer term.